 Workshops

-Hands-on sessions with minimal slides and maximum practice.
+Hands-on sessions have minimal slides and maximum practice.
 We pick a specific problem and solve it together throughout the session.
-Workshops are typically 90 minutes - longer than other events - so people walk away having learned something new by doing it themselves.
+Workshops are typically 90 minutes, so people learn by doing.

 Notes for instructors